BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 **Example 04 - user interface with style**

-Style user interface with CSS:
+Style user interface with CSS like in example04.html:

 ```HTML
 <html>